caimantilla/godot-command-graph/readme.md

 func _create_new_dependencies():
-	var dependencies = JadeCommandDependencies.new()
+	var dependencies = GameDependencies.new()
-	dependencies.event = event
-	dependencies.chat = event.chat
-	dependencies.field = event.field
-	dependencies.battle = event.battle
+	dependencies.game_root = GameRoot # if GameRoot is an autoload
 	return dependencies
 ```
-With that, I can sequentially execute whatever commands my game needs.
+There's an example for how to sequentially execute the commands that your game needs.

 If you want to add your own nodes, you can work off of the existing nodes in the `res://addons/command_graph/base/` directory as examples.
-Nodes need both a resource and in-editor implementation.
+Commands need both a resource (`CG_Command`) and an editor scene (`CG_CommandGraphNode`) implementation.
-The basic idea is to connect the changed signals on the editor node to the `synchronize` method of the GraphNode.
+The basic idea is to connect the changed signals on the editor node to the `synchronize` method of the GraphNode, unbinding all of the signal's arguments.
-For synchronizing between the editor node and resource, you need to use the `_initialize` and `_synchronize` virtual methods.
+For synchronizing between the editor node and resource, you need to override the `_initialize` and `_synchronize` virtual methods.
 These will only be called if appropriate.
 Be sure not to accidentally connect a node to `_synchronize` instead of `synchronize`, you'll probably crash Godot and mess up your commands.

 One more thing: you'll probably notice by reading, but commands should never hold any state as members.
 You might be able to extend CommandState (I haven't tried this) but for my purposes binding what I need to Callables has been sufficient.
-You cannot use `await` either.
-You'll need to use signals, or at least move into a different method. `CommandThread` expects a `CommandState` to be returned immediately when it executes a command.
+You cannot use `await` in the `_execute` method, either.
+You'll need to use signals and lambdas, or move into a different method.
+For example, many of my commands just make a state then call something like _exec_async(dependencies, state) which only finishes the state after all of its awaits are complete. `CG_CommandThread` expects a `CG_CommandState` to be returned immediately when it executes a command.